MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/tab-requirements.md

 # Prerequisites

-Ensure that you adhere to the following prerequisites while building your Teams tab:
+Ensure that you adhere to the following prerequisites while building your Teams personal and channel or group tab:

 * Allow your tab pages to be discovered in an iFrame, using X-Frame-Options and Content-Security-Policy HTTP response headers.
   * Set header: `Content-Security-Policy: frame-ancestors teams.microsoft.com *.teams.microsoft.com *.skype.com`